JGoyd/Global-Audio-Hardware-Risk/README.md

 The vulnerability was identified through analysis of iPhone firmware telemetry showing 623 instances of the audio coprocessor writing directly to system memory without operating system oversight or memory protection.

-**Software mitigations (iOS updates, sandboxing, blocking automatic playback) may reduce exposure but do not fully restore memory isolation guarantees under the current hardware configuration.**
+**Software mitigations (iOS updates, sandboxing, blocking automatic playback) may reduce exposure but can not fully restore memory isolation guarantees under the current hardware configuration.**

 ---